PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Experiments

 \subsection{Results on a Real-World Indoor Robot}

-We also validate our proposed PointLoc on the real-world indoor robot dataset.
+We also validate our proposed PointLoc on the real-world indoor LiDAR-visual sensors dataset.
 Our experimental design simulates the real-world scenarios of robot movements like service robots inside a large shopping mall.
 The robot moved forward and backward, halting when it faces obstacles.
 Data was collected under three conditions: static environment, one-person walking, and two-persons walking.
 We named the collected dataset vReLoc since it was acquired in a Vicon room for indoor relocalization task.
-It includes in total 18 robot movement sequences in an indoor Vicon environment. vReLoc will be released to help support future work on relocalization.
+It includes in total 18 robot movement sequences in an indoor Vicon environment.

 The median errors and trajectories of test results using our PointLoc are plotted in Fig.~\ref{fig_vReLoc}.

-The results demonstrated that PointLoc can be successfully applied to the real-world indoor scenarios for robot localization.
+The results demonstrated that PointLoc can be successfully applied to the real-world indoor scenarios for LiDAR sensor localization.